-Enthusiasts who advocate for the idea of bots taking over from apps say that the bots help to “declutter” our mobile experience and bother us with messages only when we need to respond to something (rather than the multitude of red numbers showing next to apps, demanding that you check them).
+Enthusiasts who advocate for the idea of bots taking over from apps say that bots help to “declutter” our mobile experience and bother us with messages only when we need to respond to something instead of the multitude of red notification numbers showing next to apps, demanding that you check them.

 Frederick Brooks wrote a widely cited paper in the 1980s entitled No Silver Bullet: Essence and Accidents of Software Engineering.
 In his work, Brooks talks about the importance of selecting an appropriate tool based on the problem to be solved.
 In essence, just because bots are something that is trending doesn’t mean that they’ll be suited to every possible scenario for which we currently use an app.

 When you’re shopping and looking through your options, do you prefer to scroll through visually, or would you use a bot to dictate?
 Maybe a combination of both?
-What if you were writing up a journal entry or some kind of confidential document?
+What if you were writing up a journal entry or some kind of confidential document with sensible user data?
 Maybe you’d use a bot if you had privacy, but otherwise, you’d probably want to use a visual tool.
-In many of these cases, it seems either unlikely, or that those who prefer bots will use them, while those who prefer a visual interface will use apps.
+In many of these cases, it seems unlikely that even those who prefer bots will use them.

 As for applications outside of customer service, sometimes a visual interface just might be better suited.
 For some apps, their visual interface is exactly why they became popular.